jakubDoka/TVS-plugin-V3/README.md

 When you override abstract function `run` keep in mind that all logic is on a separate thread.
 When you are manipulating with game state you have to use `Main.queue` to push it to main thread.
-Interaction with database ,anything under `Main.db`, can be executed concurrently as mongo db is ok with that and there is a lot of synchronized staff too.
+Interaction with database ,anything under `Main.db`, can be executed concurrently as mongo db is ok with that and there is a lot of  staff too.
 If you have suspicions that code can cause data-races fix or report it immediately as i could forget about something (java is messy).

 ### resolving